jmasarweh/homebridge-philipsair-2024/README.md

 This plugin supports following functions:

+For  AC3036 and AC1715 models:
 - Air Purifier
-- Humidifier
+- Humidifier (if equiped)
 - Device Lights
-- Temperature Sensor
+- Temperature Sensor (if equiped)
-- Humidity Sensor
+- Humidity Sensor (if equiped)

+For  AC0820 and AC0850 models:
+- Air Purifier
+- Device Lights

 ## Installation